victordomingos/Count-files/README.md

 ## Dependencies:

-To run this application, you just need to have a working Python 3.6+ instalation.
-We try to keep the external dependencies at a minimum, in order to keep compatibility with different plataformas, including Pythonista on iOS.
+To run this application, you need to have a working Python 3.6+ instalation.
+We try to keep the external dependencies at a minimum, in order to keep compatibility with different plataforms, including Pythonista on iOS.
 At this moment, we require:

 - puremagic==1.4